-Using Windows XP (32 & 64 bit):
+Using Windows XP, Vista and 7 (32 & 64 bit):

 Install the Galil Software Products CD-ROM into your CD drive.
 A Galil .htm page should automatically appear with links to the software products.
-Select the correct version of GalilTools software for your particular operating system and click "Install..."
+Select the correct version of GalilTools software for your particular operating system (32 or 64 bit) and click "Install..."
 Follow the installation procedure as outlined.